-In its report dated March 13, 2023, EisnerAmper LLP, our independent registered public accounting firm, expressed substantial doubt about our ability to continue as a going concern as we have suffered recurring losses from operations and have insufficient liquidity to fund our future operations.
+In its report dated April 16, 2024, EisnerAmper LLP, our independent registered public accounting firm, expressed substantial doubt about our ability to continue as a going concern as we have suffered recurring losses from operations and have insufficient liquidity to fund our future operations.
 If we are unable to improve our liquidity position, we may not be able to continue as a going concern.
 The accompanying consolidated financial statements do not include any adjustments that might result if we are unable to continue as a going concern and, therefore, be required to realize our assets and discharge our liabilities other than in the normal course of business which could cause investors to suffer the loss of all or a substantial portion of their investment.
-As of December 31, 2022, we had \$62.6 million of cash.
-In order to have sufficient cash and cash equivalents to fund our operations in the future, we will need to raise additional equity or debt capital and cannot provide any assurance that we will be successful in doing so.
+As of December 31, 2023, we had \$23,685 of cash.
+Based on our available cash at December 31, 2023, together with the net proceeds from the April 2024 Offering, in order to continue to fund our operations, we must raise additional equity or debt capital in the near term and cannot provide any assurance that we will be successful in doing so.
+If we are unable to obtain additional financing in the near future, we may be required to pursue a reorganization proceeding, including under applicable bankruptcy or insolvency laws.
+Holders of our common shares will likely not receive any value or payments in a restructuring or similar scenario.
+In the event we pursue bankruptcy protection, we will be subject to the risks and uncertainties associated with such proceedings.
+There can be no guarantees that if we seek bankruptcy protection, we will emerge from bankruptcy protection as a going concern or that holders of our common shares will receive any recovery from any bankruptcy proceedings.